 - Race distribution by salary

-- A breakdown of total salary increases by department, job title, age, race and gender.
+- Breakdown of total salary increases by department, job title, age, race, and gender

-A pay equity analysis spreadsheet can help you gather all the information you need to conduct a thorough audit.
-You just need to design a template with columns to collect all the necessary information.
-You can then use your pay equity analysis template to present your results to senior management and your shareholders.
-This will help you make your case effectively so that you can propose any necessary adjustments and ensure pay equity for all.
+A pay equity analysis spreadsheet supports a thorough audit.
+Design a template with columns for all necessary information.
+Use this template to present results to management and stakeholders, supporting proposals for any pay adjustments to ensure pay equity for all.

 Easily conduct your pay equity analysis with our all-in-one HR software.